PripyatAutomations/rustyrig-fw/src/README.txt

+What is this?
+It's a project to make a firmware that will run on various homebrew radios.

+Initially we're targetting devices running linux, with hopes to port to esp32 and stm32.

 There's probably missing packages in these lists and some packages no longer needed....

 If you use debian, you can skip this part and use 'make installdep'